JohnathanTWebster/100-Days-Of-Code/log.md

 <h2>Day 21: June 16, Wednesday</h2>
 Today's Progress: Started and finished the portfolio page.
 It feels weird making a webpage about myself as I was scratching for things to inclued.
 I was taking the whole site crazy serious but it wasnt a real one so I needed to get it done.
 Glad with the result nonetheless.

+<h2>Day 22: July 8, Thursday</h2>
+Today's Progress: Took a little break to finish up some side projcets such as building my wife's computer, summer finals, converting my main system to linux and dealing with hurricane Elsa.
+In that amount of time I was able to complete ES6 on free code camp but it was so far inbetween I dont want to just include almost a month of just one module a day.
+I am getting back on track now so hopefully there will not be any more distractions.